anngroong/podcasts/content/episode/469-gilbert-doctorow-sco-summit-tianjin-multipolarity-armenia-india-china-russia-gas-pipeline.md

 - Victory Day commemorations in China and Trump’s TruthSocial reaction
 - The symbolism of Xi–Modi’s meeting and whether the U.S. has “lost” India
 - Russia’s Power of Siberia-2 pipeline and its impact on Europe and Asia
-- What's ni it for Armenia?
+- What's in it for Armenia?

 ---